 The Healing Touch Certification Governing Committee has decided to create a grandfathering period in which all HTCPs who take the pilot test or the exam will meet the exam requirement regardless of their score on the exam.
 This means that all HTCPs who take the exam during the grandfathering period will have met the exam requirement and will not need to retake the exam to achieve a passing score.

-The grandfathering period is currently open and will end December 7th, 2012.
+The grandfathering period ended December 7th, 2012.